rolandmueller/bigdata/docker.md

 ## Containers and images

 Let us start three different containers from the same image.
+Meaning of the parameters:
+* `-it` interactive
+* `--name` gives a container a name (e.g. ubuntu1)
+* `-d` Detach: detaches the command line from the container so it is running in the background.

 ```bash
 docker run -it -d --name ubuntu1 ubuntu bash
 ```